aridjayarecipes/cutesrecipes.web.app/content/post/2241-step-by-step-guide-to-prepare-favorite-spring-vegetables-steamed-with-ume-plums-a-colorful-ume-plum-bean-salad.md

 - "Remove the lid (keep on high heat).
 Add the ● ingredient mixture, then chives, and blend (turn off the heat after less than a minute)."
 - "Transfer to a serving bowl, drizzle with sesame oil, toss, and serve.
 By the time it cools, most of the liquid should be absorbed."
 - "For garnishing, then sprinkle on some roasted sesame seeds or shiso leaves."
-- "If you're making this during the short spring season, add nanohana (broccoli rabe)."
+- "If you&#39;re making this during the short spring season, add nanohana (broccoli rabe)."
 categories:
 - Recipe
 tags: